-The big companies have learnt how blogging helps to build business brands and how to leverage it to build their business brands.
-How much more the small and medium sized business?
-Obviously, small and medium sized businesses must follow the leading of the big companies!
+The big companies have learned how blogging helps to build business brands and how to leverage them to build their business brands.
+How much more the small and medium-sized business?
+Obviously, small and medium-sized businesses must follow the leading of the big companies!

 But how in the world can blogging help to build a business brand?
 Here are 10 ways blogging helps to build business brands.

 - Blogging helps to create value for your target market.

 Building a brand is all about creating value for your target market.
 The best business brands are valuable, relevant and meaningful to their target customers.
 A blog helps to create and provide valuable content to help the target audience.
 Though blogging, businesses can show caring by creating problem-solving and educative content to help their target customers.

 - Blogging helps to build relationship and trust with your target market.

 Like Donald Trump rightly said, if your business is not a brand, then it is the commodity.
 A commodity is a transaction between a business and a customer.
 But a brand is the relationship between the business and the customers which goes beyond the transaction.
 A relationship goes beyond just making money from everything the company does.
 Blogging is built a relationship by providing value to the target customers of a business.

 - Blogging helps to build thought leadership in your field.